Nadège Abomangoli

 Nadège Abomangoli (born 15 September 1975) is a French politician from La France Insoumise.
 She was elected as the member of parliament for Seine-Saint-Denis's 10th constituency in the 2022 French legislative election.
+In the 2024 French legislative election, she was re-elected in the first round.

+Biography

+Nadège Abomangoli was born in Brazzaville into a family marked by politics, as her father was an executive in the political party UPADS.